elgreg/content-to-stuff/README.md

 Content to Stuff
 ===============

-This is a Chrome extension built using the Yeoman Chrome Extension generator.
+This is a Chrome extension built using the [Yeoman Chrome Extension generator](https://github.com/yeoman/generator-chrome-extension).

+*warning* this is for developer mode only until I distribute it.

 Development (and Installation until I make it public)